 Rehabilitation and Exercise

 MDS and MDS treatment can sap your strength, flexibility, mobility, and endurance.
-The experts at our Sillerman Center for Rehabilitation can teach you therapeutic exercises and training programs that can help you heal.
-The state-of-the-art facility is specially tailored to the needs of people who’ve undergone treatment for cancer.
+Our rehabilitation specialists can teach you therapeutic exercises and training programs that can help you heal.
+Our state-of-the-art facilities are specially tailored to the needs of people who’ve undergone treatment for cancer.